joshbegley/nyt-latest/README.md

 `Sink your teeth into this Byron Walden Saturday puzzle.`\
 https://nytimes.com/2020/10/23/crosswords/daily-puzzle-2020-10-24.html?searchResultPosition=1

-**Navy Plane Crashes in Alabama, Killing Crew**\
+**Navy Plane Crashes in Alabama, Killing Crew of 2**\
-`The plane crashed into a residential area.
+`The plane crashed next to a house.
 No civilians on the ground were injured, the authorities said.`\
 https://nytimes.com/2020/10/23/us/navy-plane-crash-alabama.html?searchResultPosition=2

 **U.F.C.
 254: What to Watch for**\